-Daniel is from Orocovis, a small town near the geographical center of Puerto Rico.
-At the University of Puerto Rico-Mayagüez (UPRM) Daniel graduated from Chemical Engineering, as Magna Cum Laude, with a minor in Environmental Engineering.
+I am from Orocovis, a small town at the geographical center of Puerto Rico.
+At the University of Puerto Rico-Mayagüez (UPRM) I graduated from Chemical Engineering, as Magna Cum Laude, with a minor in Environmental Engineering.

-While in college, Daniel conducted a variety of research in areas including phytoremediation, optimization of catalyst nanostructures and mechanical characterization of block copolymers.
-In his senior year he did an NSF REU at Georgia Institute of Technology, mentored by Dr. Elsa Reichmanis, aimed at developing a facile method to optimize organic field effect transistors based on poly(3-hexylthiophene).
-He enjoyed this experience so much that he immediately realized that he wanted to continue research in organic electronics and polymer science.
+While in college, I conducted research in a variety of areas including phytoremediation, optimization of catalyst nanostructures and mechanical characterization of block copolymers.
+During my senior year, I did an NSF REU at Georgia Institute of Technology, mentored by Dr. Elsa Reichmanis, aimed at developing a facile method to optimize organic field effect transistors based on poly(3-hexylthiophene).
+This experience was so enjoyable and I realized immediately that I wanted to continue research in organic electronics and polymer science.

-During his graduate studies, Daniel has received a 2011 Northeast Alliance Fellowship, and a 2013 NSF Graduate Research Fellowship.
-In regards to the latter, Daniel expressed, “My ambition is to serve as a role model to engage the community working towards improvements in renewable energy.
-The NSF Graduate Fellowship is a great honor that will allow me to follow my curiosity and develop my independence as a researcher, while giving me greater freedom to participate in national conferences, as well as outreach and mentoring activities, in order to inspire diverse populations of students in the community to be the next generation of scientists.”
+During my graduate studies, I received a 2011 Northeast Alliance Fellowship, and a 2013 NSF Graduate Research Fellowship.
+In regards to the latter, my ambition was to serve as a role model to engage the community in working towards improvements in renewable energy.
+The NSF Graduate Fellowship was a great honor that allowed me to follow my curiosity and develop my independence as a researcher, while giving me greater freedom to participate in national conferences, as well as outreach and mentoring activities, in order to inspire diverse populations of students in the community to be the next generation of scientists.